 - Your Competitors Can Use It – It’s yet another place your competitors’ products can appear on your listings.

-- Will customers actually use it? – Amazon Spark died for a reason, so beating your competition onto Posts could either prove to be a stroke of genius (look at you!) or a complete waste of time and resources (haha, look at you!).
+- Amazon Spark died for a reason – Beating your competition onto Posts could either prove to be a stroke of genius (look at you!) or a complete waste of time and resources (haha, look at you!).
 Only time will tell.

 I say this with one caveat, ultimately the success of Posts overall will be governed by whether Amazon shoppers actually engage with the whole thing in the first place.